 1. Batubulan Village: To See The Barong & Keris Dance Performance

-The first destination for a day trip to the Kintamani volcano in Bali is the town of Batubulan to enjoy the Barong & Keris Balinese dance show.
+The first destination to visit in the Kintamani Bali Volcano Tour schedule is the town of Batubulan to enjoy the Barong & Keris Balinese dance show.

 The village of Batubulan in Gianyar is known for the stone carving center in Bali, Indonesia, it is frequently known as the place for the Barong dance show, a show played by local villagers every day for tourists.